10370 Hylonome: Physical characteristics

+Size and color

+Comparison of sizes, albedos, and colors of various large centaurs with measured diameters.
+Hylonome is shown in the bottom row, third from left.

 Observations with the infrared Spitzer Space Telescope indicate a diameter of 70±20 kilometers, whereas the Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous bodies of 0.057, giving it a diameter of 75.1 kilometers with an absolute magnitude of 9.35.

 A study in 2014, using data from Spitzer's Multiband Imaging Photometer (MIPS) and Herschel's Photodetector Array Camera and Spectrometer, gave a low albedo of 0.051±0.030 and a diameter of 74±16 kilometers, based on an absolute magnitude of 9.51±0.08.
 The study concluded that among the observed population of centaurs, there is no correlation between their sizes, albedos, and orbital parameters.
 However, the smaller the centaur, the more reddish it is.